Care Guidance

 You may notice smaller portions, changes in taste, or a reluctance to eat at certain times.
 Hydration can also become an issue without it being obvious.

 Food is not just about nutrition.
-It is part of routine, comfort, and familiarity.
+It is part of routine, comfort and familiarity.
 Keeping that sense of familiarity can matter just as much as what is on the plate.

 Mobility

-6. Movement and positioning
+7. Movement and positioning

 Even small amounts of movement matter.

-This might involve helping someone stand, walk, or simply adjust their position throughout the day.
+This might involve helping someone stand, walk, transfer, or simply adjust their position throughout the day.
 As mobility changes, the focus often shifts from independence to safety and comfort.

 Avoid rushing.
 Take time where possible.
 Most problems happen when things are hurried.